• LAUNCH YOUR DREAM

 B. Self-Empowerment: Living the Vision

-Imagine yourself at peak vitality, doing everything you should do for you.
+Imagine yourself at peak vitality, doing everything you should do for yourself.
 What do you look and feel like?
 What about the clothes, your sense of confidence?

 15. The Completion